The field of dreams – and the stands around it

-As its name suggests, the arena was built for the Olympics – the 1936 Games organised by the Nazis and used for propaganda purposes.
-But a sports complex had been designed on this site for another Games 20 years before.
-1916 was cancelled because of World War I, and architect Otto March died before the stadium was put to full use.
+Or rather rebuilt.
+A sports complex had been designed on this site for another Games 20 years before.
+1916 was cancelled because of World War I, and architect Otto March died before the Deutsches Stadion was put to full use.

 It later staged four German championship finals, one featuring Union and one featuring Hertha, as well as Germany’s first post-WWI international in 1920.
 Long-distance legend Paavo Nurmi set a world record here in 1926.

-A Bell Tower and clock towers provided the final touch to a grandiose creation that would serve as a stage for black athlete Jesse Owens to rain on Adolf’s parade.
+A bell tower and clock towers provided the final touch to a grandiose creation that would serve as the stage for black athlete Jesse Owens to rain on Adolf’s parade.

-The USSR refused to allow Berlin as a venue for Euro 88, by which time the German FA had allocated the domestic cup final to Berlin every year.
+The USSR refused to allow Berlin to be a venue for Euro 88, by which time the German FA had allocated the domestic cup final to Berlin every year.
+Framed shirts of opposing finalists down the ages line the corridors deep in the bowels of the stadium.

 Hertha’s revival, kickstarted by a gala Reunification match against Union in January 1990, prefaced preparations for the 2006 World Cup.
 The Marathon Gate with its clock tower remained in place for the reconstruction, which lowered the pitch, extended the roof and upgraded the lighting.
 Spectators, now closer to the pitch, could number 74,500, all agog as Zinedine Zidane headbutted Marco Materazzi in the final.